cjdoris/ExactpAdics/docs/exact-p-adic-fields.md

 > {:.ret}
 {:.intrinsic}

-True if there is a structure containing E and F, and the common structure.
+True if there is a structure containing `E` and `F`, and the common structure.